JaccoVeldscholten/GreanBean-FPGA/README.md

 # GreenBean
-This project is part of the KBS project ESA2.
-(2020).
+This project is part of the KBS project ESA2 at Windesheim, Zwolle The Netherlands(2020).

 Make coffee with the DE2-115.
 The camera scans how much coffee should be in the cup.
 Via a barcode scanner (Serial) it is possible to read which type of coffee should be made.
 The temperature control of the senseo is controlled via a PID control.